 So, I believe it’s important to continue teaching our children the ideals of respect and dignity for all people.
 This should include, also, restraint from inappropriate insults and vulgar comments.
 However, we must warn children that unless they learn to refrain from mudslinging and bullying behaviors – they just might find themselves running for president of the United States.

-*Please note: I wish to express no sympathy for Andrew Jackson’s views and treatment of both slaves and Native Americans.
-Nor would I even begin to suggest that Rachel Jackson was some kind of matronly saint.
-I bring this story to light only to highlight our history of politicizing the spouses of presidential candidates.
+*Please note: I wish to express no sympathy for Andrew Jackson’s views and treatment of slaves and Native Americans.
+Nor would I even begin to suggest that Rachel Jackson was a matronly saint.
+I wrote this essay to highlight our history of politicizing the spouses of presidential candidates and to point out that our tendency toward dirty politics isn’t new.
 Although Thomas Jefferson kept slaves, also, Andrew Jackson was particularly cruel and vicious.
 It’s important to note that John Adams never owned slaves.